SanderBlom/PoolFrontend/README.md

 # PoolFrontend

-To install the application follow theese steps:
+How to deploy the application to a Ubuntu server.

-1. Install postgreSQL, create a new database and a new user with access to the database.
+1. Install postgreSQL, create a new database with the name smartpool and a new user with access to the database.

-2. Copy the content of the "database schema" file and run this in a new querry window.
+2. Copy the content of the "database schema" file and run this in a new querry window in the smartpool database.

 3. Download the install.sh file <a href="https://github.com/SanderBlom/PoolFrontend/releases">here</a> (only tested on ubuntu 22.04) .